Top 5 Warning Signs Your Dryer Needs Professional Repair

 - Weak airflow from interior vents

-- Compressor running but poor cooling
+- The compressor running but poor cooling

 5. Worn or Damaged Door Gaskets